BouCyr/VIZIR/README.md

   * creation of new charts based on SQL query.

 ### Work in progress
- * Allow creation of charts direclty from collections of annotated objects
+ * Creation of charts direclty from collections of annotated objects
+ * Creation of reports, combining different charts
+ * Allowing to define variables in charts, and update chart display on variable change

 ## Integration